Sarasota sand project to be completed in days

-ENGLEWOOD — The Sarasota County portion of Manasota Key’s beach renourishment project could wrap up within a week, finishing the project before sea turtle nesting season begins.
+ENGLEWOOD — The Sarasota County portion of replenishing the eroded Gulf shoreline on Manasota Key could be wrapped up soon.

-“Our side of the project is slated to be finished in three to four days,” county spokesman Drew Winchester said.

 Post a comment as